ispras/dedoc/docs/source/parameters/pdf_handling.rst

               If the document doesn't have a textual layer (it is an image, scanned document), :class:`dedoc.readers.PdfImageReader` will be used.
               It is highly recommended to use this option value for any PDF document parsing.

+            * **bad_encoding** -- automatic correction of PDF with textual layer but broken encoding (for Russian and English languages).
-            * **bad_encoding_reader** -- parsing PDF files with a textual layer with broken encoding (text is copiable, but incorrect).
+              Use this option if you are sure that PDF file has a textual layer with broken encoding, i.e. its text is copyable, but incorrect (gibberish).
-              This option is used to choose :class:`dedoc.readers.PdfBrokenEncodingReader` for parsing.
-              It is highly recommended to use this option value for PDF file with text layer and complex background parsing, otherwise use auto_tabby
+              Otherwise use :class:`dedoc.readers.PdfAutoReader` or :class:`dedoc.readers.PdfTabbyReader`,
+              because it's faster and it will provide better results on usual PDF files.

     * - fast_textual_layer_detection
       - true, false